 - Larkspur ~ 2.9% (just east of 183)

-- Travisso ~ 2.9% (Very popular neighborhood in the hill country park of Leander)
+- Travisso ~ 2.9% (A very popular neighborhood in the hill country park of Leander)

 - Bryson ~ 2.9% (very popular master plan community)

-#4.
-Leander ISD: Leander ISD stretches a pretty wide area all the way to the northeast part of Leander, which pretty much borders Georgetown Independent School District.
-To the north, it’ll bordered on Liberty Hill School District, but one of the interesting parts is that since this district is so large, there’s over 40 schools including elementary, middle and high school, and it stretches down to areas closer to Lake Travis, bordering on Lake Travis Independent School District.
+Leander ISD stretches a pretty wide area all the way to the northeast part of Leander, which pretty much borders Georgetown Independent School District.
+To the north, it’ll be bordered by Liberty Hill School District, but one of the interesting parts is that since this district is so large, there are over 40 schools including elementary, middle, and high school, and it stretches down to areas closer to Lake Travis, bordering on Lake Travis Independent School District.